Online Elementary Education Degree Programs

 How Much Does an Elementary Education Degree Program Cost?

-You will find, according to NCES, that the average annual cost for you to attend a public, four year school is $19,189.
-Do you know what the average tuition at private and for profit schools was?
-The answer is $39,529.
+You will find, according to DataUSA, that the median in state public, four year school is $6,601.
+Do you know what the median out of state tuition at private and for profit schools was?
+The answer is $28,345.
 Below, you can compare tuition for a few Elementary Education bachelor degree programs:

 |School||# of Credits Required||Cost Per Credit||Total Tuition Cost|